darichey/DataPrism/docs/_docs/guide/03_operations.md

 Sometimes you only want to insert values into some columns.
 To do this, use `valuesWithoutSomeColumns(query)`.
 The query for this can be created using `Query.valueOfOpt`.
-The arguments for `valueOfOpt` would in this case be the table definition, and `User[Option]`.
+The arguments for `valueOfOpt` would in this case be the table definition, and `UserK[Option]`.
 You can also construct a query to pass to `valuesWithoutSomeColumns` with just a normal query and wrapping the desired columns in `Some`

 ```scala 3 sc-compile-with:Setup.scala